Notes on the Geography of The United Kingdom: The North West Highlands

 Up by Wick, large pastures with round bales and barbed wire co-exist with stone-slab fencing.

-It runs on at lengths reminiscent of tombstones in military cemeteries.
+The stone fencing runs on at lengths suggestion of tombstones in military cemeteries.

 Old photographs show peat stacked outside crofters' houses.
 The stuff is still being cut.

 Extraordinary roads--one lane, with periodic pullouts--wind across lonely landscapes.
 This just might be Glen Carron, northeast of the Kyle of Lochalsh.

 The forests have been gone so long that it's easy to see the bleak landscape as natural.

 Replanting began early in the 20th century.
 The results have become a favorite target for environmentalists appalled by both the monoculture chosen and the periodic clearcuts.
 Driving through such a forest is like driving through a tunnel.